A Citizens Guide to Participating

 There are also at least two public hearings on every rezoning and PUP, one with the Planning Commission, and one with the Board of Supervisors.
 At the Planning Commission public hearing on rezonings and PUPs, both the applicant and the opposition have a total of ten minutes to speak on the request.
 Time spent answering questions by Commission members is not counted towards the total.
 At the Board of Supervisors public hearing, there is usually no time limit.

 There is at least one public hearing on every Plan of Development.
-At the present time, there is no time limit on presentations.

 The Planning Commission public hearing meeting begins at 7:00 p.m.
 The meetings always follow the same format, although occasionally additional items will be included.
 Following the call to order and roll call of Commission members, the Chairman asks staff if any requests for deferral have been submitted.
 Each deferral is considered individually.